pedrotgn/pyactor/docs/tutorial.rst

 ================================================================================

-This example tests the sending of proxy references by parameter using the definition of the _ref list.
+This example tests the sending of proxy references by parameter using the definition of the _ref set.
 This is the full code of this sample, which you can find and test in ``pyactor\examples\sample5.py``:

 .. literalinclude:: ../examples/sample5.py